Anna Hall (volleyball)

-Anna Elise Hall (née Stevenson; born July 8, 1999) is an American professional volleyball player who plays as a middle blocker for the United States women's national volleyball team and Italian Series A1 professional team Cuneo Granda Volley.
+Anna Elise Hall (née Stevenson; born July 8, 1999) is an American professional volleyball player who plays as a middle blocker for the United States women's national volleyball team and LOVB Pro professional team LOVB Madison.

 Early life

 Hall grew up in Laurens, South Carolina and attended Laurens High School, where she played volleyball.
 She was the 82nd nationally ranked recruit in her graduating class, and was high school All-American.
 With her high school club team, she was a two-time national champion.

 Career

 College

 Hall played college volleyball for a total of five years, as she opted to use the extra year of eligibility granted by the NCAA due to the COVID-19 pandemic.
-After playing two seasons at Auburn, Hall transferred to Louisville, playing from 2019–2021.
+After playing two seasons at Auburn, Hall transferred to Louisville, playing from 2019 to 2021.
 In her second season with Louisville in 2020, she earned AVCA Second Team All-American honors.
 In her final year in 2021, she was named a First Team All-American and helped Louisville finish as a semifinalist in the 2021 NCAA tournament.
 She was a member of the U.S. Collegiate National team as well in 2021.